Turkey: Republic of Türkiye

+Since 2002, Turkey has been governed by successive governments led by Recep Tayyip Erdoğan's Justice and Development Party (AKP).
+The party has faced criticism over issues such as increasing centralization of political authority.
+One of the most prominent examples of these criticisms was the Gezi Park protests in 2013.
+The demonstrations emerged in response to plans to demolish Istanbul's Gezi Park and construct a shopping mall on the site, as well as broader environmental concerns, but subsequently expanded to include protests over what demonstrators described as democratic backsliding and increasing government control.
+More than a dozen people were killed, many as a result of police brutality.

 In 2014, prime minister Recep Tayyip Erdoğan won Turkey's first direct presidential election.
 On 15 July 2016, an unsuccessful coup attempt tried to oust the government.
 According to the Turkish government, there are 13,251 arrested or convicted people in jail as of 2024, related to the 2016 coup attempt.
 With a referendum in 2017, the parliamentary republic was replaced by an executive presidential system.
 The office of the prime minister was abolished, and its powers and duties were transferred to the president.
 On the referendum day, while the voting was still underway, the Supreme Electoral Council lifted a rule that required each ballot to have an official stamp.
 The opposition parties claimed that as many as 2.5 million ballots without a stamp were accepted as valid.
 In 2025 the PKK declared a ceasefire.

+In March 2025, the detention and arrest of Istanbul mayor and CHP presidential candidate Ekrem İmamoğlu, along with around 100 other people, was described by the Associated Press as a "dramatic escalation in a crackdown on the opposition and dissenting voices in Turkey."
+These measures sparked nationwide protests, the largest in Turkey since the 2013 Gezi Park demonstrations, during which 1,879 people were detained.
+Later, in May 2026 ,the Ankara appeals court declared the CHP primaries' results as void.
+The court decision removed CHP chairman Özgür Özel and reinstated former leader Kemal Kılıçdaroğlu on an interim basis, a ruling criticized by Human Rights Watch as a major blow to "rule of law, democracy, and human rights".